1 set of these o-rings is for BOTH cylinders. You'll only need 1 set per car.

 This kit is designed to upgrade thehydraulic actuators that power your Porsche 911’s convertible top.
 Onceinstalled, these o-rings won’t deteriorate like the factoryseals or those installed by third parties.
 How many times do you want to fixthe same problem?
 Just once?
 Buy this kit and worry no more.

 What about fear, uncertainty, and doubt that the other guy sells?

 Yes, this project IS easy enough for DIYers.
-Just ask any ofour THOUSANDS of satisfied customers.
+Just ask any ofour HUNDREDS of satisfied customers.
 Don’t let other sellers convince you otherwisewith fear, uncertainty, and doubt (FUD) marketing.
 In a recentcustomer-satisfaction survey, 100 percent of responding customers indicatedthat this project was simple to do, the manual was very easy to understand, andthat many years later the o-rings are still working perfectly.

 This kit is designed for all vehicles built on the Porsche996 and 997 chasses:

 • 1999 –2004 911 Carrera 4S Cabriolet

 • 2005 –2012 911 Carrera Cabriolet

 We ship quickly (daily) and stand behind our products with a100% money-back guarantee if you are not completely satisfied.
 Highlycompetitive shipping, too.
 (We ship by USPS--and will provide you a trackingnumber.)